mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 number and software version.
 But this is for diagnostic/convenience only, and serves no further purpose.

-## Serial messages.
+## Messages

-Messages over serial seemed to be interrupted at times by spurious new lines.
-The best solution seemed to be to ignore new-lines, and introduce a standard end-of-message character: _#_.
+* Messages over serial are supposed to be sent from buffers when a new-line is sent.
+However, spurious new-lines seemed to be commonly inserted.
+The best solution seemed to be to send serial messages ending with a new-line, but also to include our own end-of-message character: _#_.
+New lines are then used purely to trigger a buffer flush and send; they are stripped from incoming messages, and buffered until a _#_ is read, which indicates the message has been received completely.
+Any non-newline left-over after the _#_ is buffered as the start of the next message.

+* Messages over radio appear to be limited to 28 bytes - not the 32 that the micro:bit documentation reports.

+* Chars are a byte long, shorts are 2 bytes long, and int and floats are 4 bytes long.

+* See [src/microbit-projects/include/microepi.h](src/microbit-projects/include) for code that represents all of these messages.

-### Identification
+### Identification of master

+Here, the laptop sends a requst to a connected micro:bit, asking it to identify itself in various ways.

 <pre>